Cinemagraphe

 Cary Grant was originally meant to star opposite Loren, but when he vacated the top of the cast Dolphin was already underway in Rome, so Fox signed Ladd and he shipped over by boat (and got robbed along the way when traveling the last stretch by train).
 Sophia Loren was already signed for the part of Phaedra, a poor Greek sponge-diver who finds the archeological object that the movie is about.

 Loren has said that working with Ladd was one of the few instances while making a film in which she and her male co-star didn't become friends, and elsewhere Ladd is supposed to have complained that Negulesco obviously had a crush on Loren and was giving all the prime camera time to her.
-Whatever the case, there's no hostility on screen between the two leads, but at best there's only a paternalistic affection from Ladd's character toward's Lorens, and this is so low-key that at times Ladd just seems embarrassed or bored.
+Whatever the case, there's no hostility on screen between the two leads, but at best there's only a paternalistic affection from Ladd's character toward's Loren's, and this is so low-key that at times Ladd just seems embarrassed or bored, and thus hardly the stuff, at least visually, that communicates the tumultuous love between the two leads we're supposed to be seeing in the story.

 The Story

-The script concentrates a most of its spontaneity to Clifton Webb (as archeologist/thief Victor Parmalee, the source for some of the much-needed humor in this film) who is trying to smuggle the "Boy on a Dolphin" sculpture out of Greece, which is highly illegal in this nation ransacked many times for its archeological treasures.
+The script provides for little spontaneity, but what there is comes to us via Clifton Webb (as archeologist/thief Victor Parmalee) and Webb is the only reliable source for much-needed humor in this film.
+His character wants to smuggle the "Boy on a Dolphin" sculpture out of Greece, which is highly illegal in this nation ransacked many times for its archeological treasures.
+Webb's archeological thief goes about his scheme with a humorous tone of self-awareness, and his solo scenes might be the best things in the movie.

 The early scene in which the sponge-diving Loren comes out of the sea soaking wet with a clinging outfit that leaves her entire torso available for inspection is imagery much more famous than the movie itself.
-Was this the effort of a Hollywood production to try and save itself, realizing the production was in trouble in too many other departments?
-Whatever the case, that's how Fox marketed it in 1957.
+Was this the effort of a Hollywood production to try and save itself through exploiting Loren's physical being, realizing the production was in trouble in too many other departments?
+Whatever the case, Loren's physique is the fundamental of how Fox marketed it in 1957.

 Webb has the best lines in the movie, adding cynical humour to the sometimes ponderous plot motion.
 Though he is supposed to be a physical menace to Loren, this fails the same way Ladd's character fails when compared to Loren: Phaedrah looks like she could pick up both Webb and Ladd and knock their heads together.

-Phaedrah pleads with Dr. Calder (Ladd) about her find, but he doesn't really listen, certain she's just another ignorant Greek peasant.
-There's a wide streak of paternalism in this film.
-But Calder's competitor, Victor Parmalee (Clifton Webb), believes Phaedrah's story about the sculpture she found under the sea.
+In an early scene, Phaedrah pleads with Dr. Calder (Ladd) about her find and it's importance, but he doesn't really listen, certain she's just another ignorant Greek peasant.
+There's a wide streak of paternalism in this film, but in a way it is it's own subtle criticism of itself.
+On the other hand, Calder's competitor, Victor Parmalee (Clifton Webb), believes Phaedrah's story about the sculpture she found under the sea.
 And he manipulates her mercilessly to obtain it.

-Whatever is the problem with Ladd's acting concerning the love subplot of the movie, Dr Calder is revealed as a generous and patient character later, and instead of ratting out Phaedrah's illegal plan to help Parmalee steal the sculpture, Calder instead keeps hinting to Phaedrah what the only ethical path is for what to do with the priceless artifact she has found: he wants her to turn it over to the Greek authorities, though he doesn't stress it as a test for his friendship.
+Whatever is the problem with Ladd's acting concerning the love subplot of the movie, Dr Calder is revealed as a generous and patient character later, and instead of ratting out Phaedrah's illegal plan to help Parmalee steal the sculpture, Calder instead keeps hinting to Phaedrah what the only ethical path to follow with the priceless artifact she has found is to turn it over to the Greek authorities.
+He doesn't stress it as a test for his friendship and instead is betting everything on her conscience.

-The battle of Phaedrah's conscience about the treasure she has found isn't developed very much, but it is integrated into the film well, since what we end up with is whether she will listen to a 'bad angel' (Clifton Webb's Parmalee) preaching greed, or to the 'good angel' of Ladd's Dr. Calder who preaches respect for the heritage of Greece.
+The battle of Phaedrah's conscience over the treasure she has found isn't developed very much, but it is integrated into the film, since we eventually have the question of whether she will listen to a 'bad angel' (Clifton Webb's Parmalee) preaching greed, or to the 'good angel' (Ladd's Dr. Calder) who preaches respect for the heritage of Greece.

 One more thing: it's hot in the Aegean, but Dr Calder and a Greek detective appear in trench coats (Loren is dressed more sensibly, although one gets the sense that Director Jean Negulesco would like to have had Loren wearing as little as possible).
-Why are they in trench coats in the heat?
+Why are the two men in trench coats in the heat?
 I guess because Ladd was famous for roles in other films in which he wore trench coats.
 The other man is a detective, and movie detectives wear trench coats.
+Imprisoned by the rules of genre, Boy on A Dolphin never really rises up out of the sea.

 The Indiana Jones Connection